 Unit changes, including response to recent student evaluation

-LCD was last delivered in Semester 1 2024.
+LCD was last delivered in Semester 1 2025.
 Apart from new assessment tasks, there have been only minor changes since that delivery in the form of correcting typographical errors and minor edits for greater clarification of the text.
-An extension of coding examples done in R to complement existing Stata code was completed in 2022.

 Acknowledgments